openstack/release-test/README.rst

 Package for testing OpenStack release tools.

 This package contains no real useful code and should not need to be packaged by distributors.
-It's sole purpose is to test the OpenStack release automation tools.
+Its sole purpose is to test the OpenStack release automation tools.

 * Free software: Apache license